daniilmotsniy/CloudStorageManager/README.md

 # CloudStorageManager
-Allows to process files in several cloud manager using one interface
+Allows to process files in several cloud providers using one API